 How is it decided where you will go for your clinical experiences?

-Each student must complete five full time clinical experiences: one two-week integrated clinical experience in the spring of the first year, one eight-week clinical experience in the summer after the second year, and three eight-week clinical internships during the third year.
-Two of the four eight week internships must be in a specific practice setting.
-One internship is in outpatient orthopedics and the second is in an environment working with medically complex patients.
-The two remaining eight week clinicals enable students to select settings of their own choice.
-Our program has a large number of clinical sites.
-Most of these are located in the mid-Atlantic region; however, there are a few located throughout the U.S.
+Each student must complete four full time clinical experiences; one two-week integrated clinical experience in the spring of the first year, one eight-week clinical experience in the summer after the second year, and two twelve-week clinical experience during the third year.
+One full-time clinical experience must be completed in outpatient orthopedics and the other must be in an environment working with medically complex patients.
+Students may choose the setting for the third clinical experience.

 How much is your tuition?